 With a wall, shrubs or fence, you can add some much-needed privacy to your pool or spa area.
-Maybe you're seeking a private space for a backyard retreat or a patio, deck or balcony.
+Maybe you're seeking a private space for a backyard retreat or a patio, deck, or balcony.
 An outdoor privacy screen gives you personal space away from the view of neighbors or passers-by.
-Check out this gallery of creative solutions to gain privacy in your backyard or outdoor living space.
-These photos are meant to suggest and inspire; obviously, you can't run out to your local big-box store and... pick up a wall mural or bamboo forest.Continue to 2 of 22 below.
+Check out this gallery of 16 creative solutions to gain privacy in your backyard or outdoor living space.

 Rough on the Outside

-You can achieve a weathered look to a fence by painting it white, then black, then sanding-down the black to pick up the high spots of the wood in white.Continue to 5 of 22 below.
+You can achieve a weathered look to a fence by painting it white, then black, then sanding down the black to the point you like it.
+A chalk paint will also give you a more subtle weathered finish as opposed to a satin finish.Continue to 3 of 16 below.

 Growing the Real Thing